irskep/irskep.github.com/_posts/2010-12-13-space-train-postmortem.md

 called *[Space Train: Terror on the Mustachio Express](http://www.steveasleep.com/spacetrain)*, developed by a team of students from the [Cleveland Institute of Art](http://www.cia.edu/) and [Case Western Reserve University](http://www.case.edu).
-It features a dynamic, event-driven level scripting engine that supports characters, items, inventory, dialogue, and more.
+Its technical components include an event-driven level scripting system, characters, items, inventory, dialogue, and more.
 The engine is written in Python using my game programming weapon of choice, the [pyglet](http:/www.pyglet.org) library.
 The plot:

 > Inga Borga is a poetry-loving senior citizen.
 One of her favorite authors,